wteuber/wteuber.github.io/_posts/2025-10-15-from-corporate-comfort-to-entrepreneurial-uncertainty-what-i-ve-learned-so-far.md

 ![Emotional Cycle of Change](/assets/img/2025-10-15-from-corporate-comfort-to-entrepreneurial-uncertainty-what-i-ve-learned-so-far/emotional-cycle-of-change.png)

 If you’re in the Valley of Despair, you’re not failing - you’re learning.
 That’s where growth happens.

+<small><em>Source: Emotional Cycle of Change by Don Kelley and Daryl Conner, published in "The 1979 Annual Handbook For Group Facilitators"</em></small>

 ## The 5 Fundamentals: What Actually Matters